Arthurprnt/DFNavigation/README.md

 - Or the settings page, in the `Time Limit` category

 Then, you'll just need the choose the time limit on the settings page.

+## Premium settings

+You can subscribe to the premium version to access to additional settings.
+Here are those settings:
+- Use a dark mode in the extension pages
+- Set a password to access the settings and modify them

 ## Privacy Policies